abates/bms/README.md

 instance, a Movie asset may have metadata indicating the studio that produced the movie, the list of lead actors as well as a plot synopsis.

-Assets belong to folders and folders can have one ore more sub-folders.
-The system has a root folder that top-level folders belong to.
-Folders are themselves specialized assets.
-Therefore, a folder also can have metadata.
+Assets belong to collections and collections can have one ore more sub-collections.
+The system has a root collection that top-level collections belong to.
+Collections are themselves specialized assets.
+Therefore, a collection can have metadata.

 Folder Layout Example:
 ```